RayHightower/RayHightower.com/_posts/2016-12-29-m-pesa-blends-fintech-mobile-in-kenya.markdown

 Having used both M-Pesa and Bitcoin, here's my assessment.

-* M-Pesa has expanded quickly becasue it's easy to use and it's available on the one device that everybody uses, the mobile phone.
+* M-Pesa has expanded quickly because it's easy to use and it's available on the one device that everybody uses, the mobile phone.

 * Bitcoin is less accessible because a user must open an account with a third party service (like Coinbase or a wallet) to begin acquiring or spending the currency.
 In other words, the user must really _want_ to use Bitcoin in order to get started.